dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 Select ["Keep on latest version"](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) in your development, staging, and production [environments](/docs/deploy/deploy-environments) to access to everything in dbt Core v1.8 and more.

+For the dbt Cloud Admin API and Terraform, use the value `versionless` to configure your environment.

 ## New and changed features and functionality

 Features and functionality new in dbt v1.8.